oniani/sat-sudoku/README.md

 Sudoku is modeled as the SAT problem.
 The idea is to formulate a sudoku puzzle as a SAT formula if the puzzle has a solution.
 Then we use the [minisat](http://minisat.se/) program to find the solution.

 A minisat solver is a program that solves the satisfiability problem: given a formula, it either returns an assignment that makes it true, or says that no such assignment exists.
 SAT solvers typically use a restricted form of propositional formula called CNF (conjunctive normal form).
 CNF consists of a set of clauses, each of which is a set of literals.
 A literal is a variable or its negation.
-Each clause is interpreted as the disjunction (OR) of its literals, and the formula as a whole is interpreted as the conjunction (AND) of the clauses.
+Each clause is interpreted as the disjunction of its literals, and the formula as a whole is interpreted as the conjunction of the clauses.

-## Representation
+## Approach
-To model sudoku as a SAT problem, we represent it as a grid of digits where the unknown cells are called the 'x cells'.
+To model sudoku as a SAT problem, we represent it as a grid of digits where the unknown cells are represented with the character **x**.

 Here are some of the examples of the sudoku problems.